Fejil-Francis/john-hash-cracker/README.md

 ---
 The rockyou.txt file is a famous password wordlist that contains millions of common passwords collected from real-world data breaches.
-It is the Perfect one for ethical hacking practice and learning how hash cracking works in real-world scenarios.
+It is the perfect one for ethical hacking practice and learning how hash cracking works in real-world scenarios.

 ---